Injecting heroin causes both short and long-term damage to the body.

 - Attention and memory issues

-As someone builds a tolerance to heroin, their body also begins to rely on its chemicals instead of the ones produced by the brain.
-These chemicals include the ones responsible for positive feelings and pain relief.
-As a result, the person needs to use heroin to reach typical levels of happiness and pain resistance, as well as to prevent the physical symptoms of withdrawal when heroin is not present after a tolerance has been developed.
-When they stop using heroin, they begin to feel more of these symptoms and have mood changes.
+As heroin tolerance grows, the body begins to rely on its chemicals instead of the ones produced by the brain.
+These chemicals are responsible for positive feelings and pain relief.
+As a result, the person needs to use heroin to reach typical levels of happiness and pain resistance.

 - Cravings to use heroin